Welcome to ICAPGen

 Genealogical research has become one of the most popular pastimes in the United States.
 As the popularity of genealogical research continues to grow, so does the need for guidance that takes the researcher beyond basic, introductory instruction.
 This book provides higher levels of instruction to help you become a more excellent genealogist.
 It illustrates how to use sources and information better, develop more advanced research and analytical skills, and learn new methodologies.

 The book is softcover and 234 pages.
-Price is $19.95.
+Price is $24.95.
 Click here to order yours today!
 Note: You must be logged in to purchase items from our site.
 Click here to create your own free account.

 New ICAPGen Accreditation Policies